giornogoldenwind/foss-donations/README.md

 * Buy System76 [hardware](https://system76.com/) for the most direct support

 #### [Pop!\_OS](https://en.wikipedia.org/wiki/Pop!_OS)
+Pop!\_OS is System76's Ubuntu-based Linux distribution, which fixes many things (with respect to software engineering and aesthetics) wrong with Ubuntu.
+Eventually System76 will put its in-house designed COSMIC desktop environment on Pop!\_OS in 2023 - so, at least I have something to look forward to in 2023.

 * Show symbolic support with $1/month
     * Click on the `SUPPORT POP` button to create a System76 account

 ### [`yt-dlp`](https://github.com/yt-dlp/yt-dlp)
 `yt-dlp` is a fork of [`youtube-dl`](https://en.wikipedia.org/wiki/Youtube-dl) that avoids the worldwide rate limiting, since `youtube-dl` didn't seem to recover with respect to software development speed after the RIAA legal bullying